Wave field synthesis: Procedural advantages

-A sound field with very stable position of the acoustic sources can be established using wave field synthesis.
-In principle, it is possible to establish a virtual copy of a genuine sound field indistinguishable from the real sound.
-Changes of the listener position in the rendition area can produce the same impression as an appropriate change of location in the recording room.
-Listeners are no longer relegated to a sweet spot area within the room.
+If overcome the restriction to the horizontal plane, it becomes possible to establish a virtual copy of a genuine sound field indistinguishable from the real sound field.
+Changes of the listener position in the rendition area produce the same impression as an appropriate change of location in the recording room.
+Two dimensionally arrays can establish parallel wavefronts, which are direct at the loudspeakers not louder as in some meter distance.
+The horizontal arrays can only produce cylinder waves, which lose 3 dB level at any doubling of distance.
+But already with that restriction the Listeners at wave field synthesis are no longer relegated to a sweet spot area within the room.

 The Moving Picture Expert Group standardized the object-oriented transmission standard MPEG-4 which allows a separate transmission of content (dry recorded audio signal) and form (the impulse response or the acoustic model).
 Each virtual acoustic source needs its own (mono) audio channel.
 The spatial sound field in the recording room consists of the direct wave of the acoustic source and a spatially distributed pattern of mirror acoustic sources caused by the reflections by the room surfaces.
 Reducing that spatial mirror source distribution onto a few transmitting channels causes a significant loss of spatial information.
 This spatial distribution can be synthesized much more accurately by the rendition side.

 Compared to conventional channel-orientated rendition procedures, WFS provides a clear advantage: Virtual acoustic sources guided by the signal content of the associated channels can be positioned far beyond the conventional material rendition area.
 This reduces the influence of the listener position because the relative changes in angles and levels are clearly smaller compared to conventional loudspeakers located within the rendition area.
 This extends the sweet spot considerably; it can now cover nearly the entire rendition area.
 WFS thus is not only compatible with, but potentially improves the reproduction for conventional channel-oriented methods.